 Please allow for the full length when organising the appointment to ensure I am able to complete all aspects of your treatment.

 What to expect

 Chinese medicine has a very wholistic view of your body, and reasons as to why you might be getting different symptoms.
 As such when I take your history I will be asking questions relating to all aspects of your health, not just your current presenting condition.
-If at any point you don’t feel comfortable answering some of the questions then that is totally ok.
-Questions may relate to: sleep patterns, energy levels, menstruation history, obstetric history, digestion, emotions, or skin conditions to name a few areas.
+If at any point you don’t feel comfortable answering some of the questions then that is totally ok- I won’t push you for further information.
+Questions may relate to: pain, sleep patterns, energy levels, menstruation history, obstetric history, digestion, emotions, or skin conditions to name a few areas.